deepset-ai/haystack-home/content/blog/gemini-models-with-google-vertex-for-haystack/index.md

 With `gemini-pro`, we can also start introducing function calling!
 So let's see how we can do that.
 An important feature to note here is that function calling in this context refers to using Gemini to identify _how_ a function should be called.
 To see what we mean by this, let's see if we can build a system that can run a `get_current_weather` function, based on a question asked in natural language.

-For this section, we will be using the new `GeminiChatGenerator` component, which can optionally be initialized by providing a list of `tools`.
+For this section, we will be using the new `VertexAIGeminiChatGenerator` component, which can optionally be initialized by providing a list of `tools`.
 This will become handy in a moment because we will be able to define functions and provide them to the generator as a list of tools.

 For demonstration purposes, we're simply creating a `get_current_weather` function that returns an object which will _always_ tell us it's 'Sunny, and 21.8 degrees'..
 If it's Celsius, that's a good day! ☀️